oussenimbohou/oussenimbohou.github.io/README.md

 ### Education
   - Master in Computer Engineering
-  - BAchelor in Computer Science & Engineering
+  - Bachelor in Computer Science & Engineering
   - Bachelor in Physics